srini009/bake/README.md

 The bake-bulk-server command starts the server daemon.

 The first argument to bake-bulk-server is the address for Mercury to listen on.
-In this case we are using the CCI/SM transport, and the "1/1" portion of the URL specifies the last two components of the /tmp path to use for SM connection information.
-For other transports this would more likely just be a port number.
+In this case we are using the CCI/SM transport.
+For other transports this would more likely just be an address and port number (e.g. "tcp://localhost:1234").
+CCI/SM endpoints are identified by two integers.
+By default ("sm://"), the first integer is the server's process id and the second is 0.
+The defaults can be overriden on the command line (e.g. "sm://1/1" fixes the listening address to 1/1).
+CCI/SM uses the integers in the address in conjunction with the server's hostname to create subdirectories in /tmp/cci/sm for IPC connection information.
+CCI/SM will create all necessary subdirectories in /tmp/cci.
+For example, if the command is run on host "carns-x1" with "sm://1/1" then CCI/SM will create a /tmp/cci/sm/carns-x1/1/1 directory containing connection information for the bake-bulk-server process.

 The second argument to bake-bulk-server is the path to the libpmem-formatted storage device.